Clubs & Activities

 Club Moderator: Amy Donaldson

 If you’re interested in reading and writing, this is the place for you!
 Swing by and sit in for one of our meetings.
-You will no doubt have a fantastical time.
+You will no doubt have a fantastic time.

 The purpose of the Creative Writing Club is to recognize, cultivate, and support the imaginations and writing talents of SMHS students.
 The club meets once every week after school to share original works of poetry, fiction, and/or non-fiction in a collaborative and creative environment.
 The ultimate goal of the club is to improve craftsmanship and work toward publication.